 Why you ask, “Because feeding people isn't the same as nourishing them”, as Bill often states, and we work to nourish more than just the body.

 Dignity, respect and pride are three areas that the program is intent on preserving for those we serve.
 The lives of the under-served in our communities are challenging enough.
 Bracken’s team feels that providing services to this population should and can be done in a dignified manner.
 Utilizing the power and popularity of the Food Truck, the Kitchen provides meals in a manner that echoes a fun, upbeat environment.
 Tables and chairs to sit at, music playing and a robust and varied menu from a clean and attractive truck are just a few of the elements that are used to deliver meals with dignity.
 Offering a hand up and not a hand out is one of the bigger goals.

-The Kitchen’s “Food Truck Feeding program” is in full swing and operating with the hard work and efforts of Betsy, the kitchen’s first food truck.
-There are many organizations providing a variety of food options for the less fortunate but our programs go further than the rest.
+The Kitchen’s “Food Truck Feeding program” is in full swing and operating with the hard work and efforts of Betsy and Babs.
 “We have gone way beyond the typical food pantry box of pasta, rice, beans and tomato sauce”, says Bracken, “On a deeper level we are dishing up hope one plate at a time”.

-We have since expanded our collaborative efforts with other organizations such as Landry Love, Boys & Girls Club, Salvation Army, Higher Grounds, Project Access and Seabreeze Church.
+We have since expanded our collaborative efforts with organizations such as Buena Clinton, Boys & Girls Club, St. Peters Lutheran Church, Higher Grounds, Garden Grove Senior Center, Seabreeze Church and many more.
 In doing so we are able to help and support a larger group of people.